 Whatever your artist chooses, this is the time to get a base down and fill in the balding area.
-Directly after a 1st session, the results may look amazing but as the treatment heals and the redness dies down, you will likely see sections that have faded or disappeared all together and other sections that have remained.
-This can leave a patchy appearance but do not be alarmed, this is normal.
+Directly after a 1st session, the results may look fantastic, but as the treatment heals and the redness dies down, you will likely see sections that have faded or disappeared altogether and others that have remained.
+This can leave a patchy appearance, but do not be alarmed; this is normal.

-Second session – This is the time that your artist learns about your skin, how you heal, the technique used and any changes your artist must make in their technique.
-Each client’s skin is different and requires adjustments to be made to achieve the best results.
+Second session – This is the time that your artist learns about your skin, how you heal, the technique used, and any changes your artist must make in their technique.
+Each client’s skin is different and requires adjustments to achieve the best results.

-A client’s scalp skin is different from inch to inch so if some sections impressions stay and others do not, you will need extra sessions.
-As a client, it can be a scary process when the results are not healing perfectly after every session; again this is common and each session is used to fill faded portions.
+A client’s scalp skin is different from inch to inch.
+So if a section’s impressions stay and others do not, you will need extra sessions.
+As a client, it can be a scary process when the results are not healing perfectly after every session.
+But this is nothing to worry about.
+This is common and each session is used to fill faded portions.

 Marketing might make one believe that each session looks perfect.
 This is not the case and requires many sessions to make the final results you see advertised.